p3drosola/Backbone.VirtualCollection/README.md

 ```

 #### Unbinding
-The virtual collection will keep listening to its parent collection until you call `stopListening`.
+The virtual collection will keep listening to it's parent collection until you call `stopListening`.

 You can use the helper function `virtual_collection.destroyWith` to tell the collection to stopListening when a Marionette view is destroyed.